Skip to main content

 Principle 6: idempotency in the absence of API support

-POST /userswith the same payload upserts (safe; the email match handles idempotency) - A retried
+• A retried POST /users with the same payload upserts (safe; the email match handles idempotency)

-POST /groupscreates a new Group (not safe — produces duplicates) - A retried
+• A retried POST /groups creates a new Group (not safe — produces duplicates)

 JavaScript